calebchia1807/objathor/README.md

 pip3 install ai2thor attrs torch objaverse scipy openai prior mathutils
 ```

 Here the following extras are installed: `annotation` to use openai to generate annotations.
 Also for annotation functionality you must install `nltk` [Install nltk](#nltk-dependencies).
-To generate renders and convert 'glb' models in the conversion pipeline **you must install Blender v3.4**.
+To generate renders and convert 'glb' models in the conversion pipeline you must install [install blender 3.4](#blender-3.4-installation).

 From source:
 ```bash